Each field in AS.form is represented by an AS.form.field object.

 See also: asField.realField()

-Returns the AS.form
+Returns the AS.form object the AS.form.field belongs to.

-Returns the name of the AS.form.field
+Returns the name of the AS.form.field.

-Returns the string value of the AS.form.field
+Returns the string value of the AS.form.field.

 See also: asField.val(), asField.setValue()

-— the field is still there, invisible.
+Hides AS.form.field — the field is still there, invisible.

-parameter is the same as asField.show()
+Invoked with false parameter is the same as asField.show()

-warning message, if any.
+Hides asField warning message, if any.

-parameter is the same as asField.showWarning()
+Invoked with false parameter is the same as asField.showWarning()

 Returns a reference to the actual hidden input of the real form.